 The Drape Forming Process Is One Of The Earliest Forms Of Thermoforming

-The Drape forming process has been around since early Egyptian times, where they would heat tortoise shell in hot oil to be formed.
-It is the most rudimentary type of thermoforming.
-Essentially, we heat the plastic sheet is until it is malleable, and then "drape" it over a mold.
-At this point, we use gravity to cause the plastic to shape to the mold.
-We can achieve very limited detail with this process, as there is no pressure to shape the plastic.
+The Drape forming process has been around since early Egyptian times.
+Rather than today’s plastics, the early Egyptians used tortoise shell, which they heated in hot oil to be formed.
+Drape Forming is the most rudimentary of the thermoforming processes.
+Essentially, we heat the plastic sheet until it is malleable, and then “drape” it over a mold.
+At this point, we use only gravity to cause the plastic to shape to the mold.
+We can achieve very limited detail with this process, as there is no additional pressure involved to shape the plastic.